tunardev/cookiesignature/README.md

 # Cookie Signature

-Provides functionality for signing and verifying signed cookie values using HMAC and SHA-256.
-This can be useful in scenarios where you want to ensure the integrity of data stored in cookies.
+The package offers the ability to sign and verify cookie values using HMAC and SHA-256.
+This feature is beneficial when you need to guarantee the accuracy of information retained in cookies.

 ## Installation